 After the expense report is submitted, all budget managers must approve.
 Final approval is from the Controller’s department and the process can take up to several weeks.

 - Poster PrintingAs of March 2019, academic poster printing for traveling graduate students presenting at conferences is available in the Psychology Department DM 256.
 One poster per student/conference.
 Students will need to come in person to process poster printing.
+Posters must be in PDF format and on a flashdrive.
 No e-mail requests are accepted.